Poincar\'e duality, Hilbert complexes and geometric applications: Geometric Applications

 Consider now the sequence of vector spaces $\im(H^{i}_{c}(M)\rightarrow H_{dR}^{i}(M))\ i=0,...,dimM$.
 A cohomology class in $\im(H^{i}_{c}(M)\rightarrow H_{dR}^{i}(M))$ is a cohomology class in $H^i_{dR}(M)$ which admits as representative a smooth and closed form with compact support.
 So in a similar way to the previous case we can define:

-where $\omega$ is a $i-$form closed with compact support and in the same way $\eta$ is a closed $n-i-$form with compact support.
-Now by Poincar\'e duality for open and oriented manifolds it follows easily that this pairing is well defined and non degenerate.
-So we can conclude that, if for each $i=0,...,dimM$ $\im(H^i_{c}(M)\rightarrow H_{dR}^i(M))$ is finite dimesional, then the pairing \ref{cambora} induces an isomorphism between $\im(H^{i}_{c}(M)\rightarrow H^i_{dR}(M))$ and $\im(H^{n-i}_{c}(M)\rightarrow H^{n-i}_{dR}(M))^*$.
+where $\omega$ is an $i-$form closed with compact support and in the same way $\eta$ is a closed $n-i-$form with compact support.
+Now by Poincar\'e duality for open and oriented manifolds we get easily that this pairing is well defined and non-degenerate.
+So we can conclude that, if for each $i=0,...,dimM$ $\im(H^i_{c}(M)\rightarrow H_{dR}^i(M))$ is finite dimensional, then \eqref{cambora} induces an isomorphism between $\im(H^{i}_{c}(M)\rightarrow H^i_{dR}(M))$ and $\im(H^{n-i}_{c}(M)\rightarrow H^{n-i}_{dR}(M))^*$.
 Moreover it is clear that when $dimM=4n$ then, for $i=2n$, \eqref{cambora} is a symmetric bilinear form.
 This implies that when $dimM=4n$ it is possible to define a signature on $M$, which is topological by de Rham isomorphism theorem, taking the signature of the pairing \eqref{cambora} for $i=2n$.
 This leads us to state the next proposition: \begin{prop} Let $(M,g)$ be an open, oriented and incomplete riemannian manifold of dimension $4n$.
-If $(M,g)$ admits the $L^2$ signature $\sigma_{2}(M,g)$ of definition \ref{qwerq} then it admits also a topological signature defined as the signature of the pairing \eqref{cambora} on $\im(H^{2n}_{c}(M)\rightarrow H^{2n}_{dR}(M))$. \end{prop} \begin{proof} If $M$ admits the signature $\sigma_2(M,g)$ then, by definition \ref{qwerq}, we know that $\overline{H}^{2n}_{2,m\rightarrow M}(M,g)$ is finite dimensional.
-Now, by corollary \ref{loplp}, we know that also $\im(H_c^{2n}(M)\rightarrow H^{2n}(M))$ is finite dimensional and so the pairing \ref{cambora} admits a signature. \end{proof} Moreover in the next section we will see that, on a class of open, incomplete and oriented riemannian manifold, the $L^{2}$ signature of definition \ref{qwerq} has a topological meaning.
+If $(M,g)$ admits the $L^2-$signature $\sigma_{2}(M,g)$ of Definition \ref{qwerq} then it admits also a topological signature defined as the signature of the pairing \eqref{cambora} on $\im(H^{2n}_{c}(M)\rightarrow H^{2n}_{dR}(M))$. \end{prop} \begin{proof} If $M$ admits the signature $\sigma_2(M,g)$ then, by Definition \ref{qwerq}, we know that $\overline{H}^{2n}_{2,m\rightarrow M}(M,g)$ is finite dimensional.
+Now, by Corollary \ref{loplp}, we know that also $\im(H_c^{2n}(M)\rightarrow H^{2n}(M))$ is finite dimensional and so \eqref{cambora} admits a signature. \end{proof} Moreover in the next section we will see that, on a class of open, incomplete and oriented riemannian manifold, the $L^{2}-$signature of Definition \ref{qwerq} has a topological meaning.